Leaving the U

 - Forward your University email account.
 You will be able to access your email account for three weeks after your department enters your termination.

-An important decision to make regarding layoff or non-renewal is whether or not to participate in the layoff or non-renewal programs.
-In exchange for participating in the program you waive certain rights under your employee group and agree not to reapply or be rehired for University employment for a period equal to the number of weeks of severance paid, beginning on the first day of non-employment.
+if you have received a layoff or non-renewal, you need to decide whether or not to participate in the layoff or non-renewal programs.
+In exchange for participating in the program, you waive certain rights under your employee group and agree not to reapply or be rehired for University employment for a period equal to the number of weeks of severance paid, beginning on the first day of non-employment.

-Eligibility for the layoff or non-renewal programs depends upon the employee group to which you belong.
-Click on the link to review the specific policy governing your employee group, including the policy, appropriate contacts, definitions, procedures to follow, and the forms and instructions that are needed.
+Eligibility for the layoff or non-renewal programs depends on which employee group you belong to.
+Review your specific policy for your employee group, including appropriate contacts, definitions, procedures to follow, and the forms and instructions that are needed.

 - Non-Renewal Program for Academic Professional and Administrative Employees